 Allow to cool for ten minutes before transferring to a cooling rack.
 Allow to cool completely, as they'll continue to crunch up (because of the sugar alcohol, this may take a few hours!).

-Store in an airtight container for up to a week.
+Store in an airtight container for up to a week or in the freezer for a couple months.
 And keep in mind that these cookies can be baked, once shaped, straight from the freezer (the batter keeps well frozen for up to 3 months).

 *If you prefer milk chocolate to dark, you may want to increase the almond flour to 1 1/2 cups (144g) and decrease the cocoa powder to 1/2 cup (50g)